certifiedsteven/Re-Learn/README.md

 ## Technical Architecture

-Studyback is a single-page application backed by a Laravel modular monolith and PostgreSQL, with an in-process AI orchestration layer that keeps application logic independent of any specific AI provider.
+Re:Learn is a single-page application backed by a Laravel modular monolith and PostgreSQL, with an in-process AI orchestration layer that keeps application logic independent of any specific AI provider.

 ```mermaid
 flowchart TD